Santiago Ramírez (footballer, born 2001)

-Santiago Valentín Ramírez Polero (born 3 September 2001) is a Uruguayan professional footballer who plays as a forward for Montevideo Wanderers, on loan from Nacional.
+Santiago Valentín Ramírez Polero (born 3 September 2001) is a Uruguayan professional footballer who plays as a forward for Rentistas.

 Career

-A youth academy graduate of Nacional, Ramírez made his professional debut on 15 January 2021 in Torneo Intermedio final against Montevideo Wanderers.
+A youth academy graduate of Nacional, Ramírez made his professional debut on 15 January 2021 in the Torneo Intermedio final against Montevideo Wanderers.

 On 3 January 2023, Ramírez joined Montevideo Wanderers on a season long loan deal.

 Personal life

 Santiago is the younger brother of fellow footballer Ignacio Ramírez.